StaceyWhitmore/react-flashcard-app-using-npm/README.md

 ### Available button keys and the associated function of the button are:

-* up_rating

-move current card one tab to the right
+* up_rating: move current card one tab to the right

-* down_rating

-move current card one tab to the left
+* down_rating: move current card one tab to the left

-* decrement

-load previous card
+* decrement: load previous card

-* increment

-load next card
+* increment: load next card

-* flip

-turn top card over
+* flip: turn top card over

-* shuffle

-randomly change order of cards
+* shuffle: randomly change order of cards

-* reset

-put app back into initial state
+* reset: put app back into initial state

-* revert

-turn all cards around to show back first
+* revert: turn all cards around to show back first